Content on this page was generated by AI and has not been manually reviewed.

 Your internet connection is a chain.
 When you type a URL, your device asks a DNS resolver your DNS server to translate that name into an IP address.
 If the resolver returns quickly and accurately, you get to the website fast.
 If the resolver is slow, misconfigured, or blocks certain domains, you’ll see delays, errors, or unexpected blocks.
 Some people also care about privacy: every request sent to a DNS server reveals the sites you’re visiting to that server.
 That’s why many users switch to public DNS providers that offer faster latency, better privacy, and additional features like DNS over HTTPS DoH or DNS over TLS DoT.

 In most homes and offices, the DNS server is provided by your ISP by default.
 You can usually override it with a different DNS server on your router or on each device.
 The result is a more responsive internet experience, potentially fewer blocks, and more control over your online footprint.
+Discover what couldnt open connection from server means and how to fix it 2026

 Quick ways to see your current DNS server by device